chapel-lang/chapel/doc/rst/tools/mason/mason.rst

     - Invoke build.
     - Run the resulting executable out of ``target/``, if it exists.
-    - All options not recongized by ``mason`` will be forwarded to the executable.
+    - All options not recognized by ``mason`` will be forwarded to the executable.

 For example, after ``mason run [ options ]``, the project directory appears as so::